MarvellEmbeddedProcessors/dao/README.md

-# DPU Accelerator Offload(DAO)
+# Data Accelerator Offload(DAO)

-DPU Accelerator Offload(DAO) provides library interfaces which enable developers to implement their own application on top of Marvell's OCTEON based data processing units.
+Data Accelerator Offload(DAO) provides library interfaces which enable developers to implement their own application on top of Marvell's OCTEON based data processing units.
 It also comes with applications aimed at supporting accelerated switching and